Life in Riga

 Safety and Security

-Riga and Latvia, in general, are fairly safe.
-Violent street crimes are rare and most security problems are associated with petty theft, such as pick-pocketing, which is a problem in certain areas of the centre of Riga (e.g., Central Market).
+Riga and Latvia are, in general, fairly safe.
+Violent street crime is rare and most security problems are associated with petty theft, such as pick-pocketing, which is a problem in certain areas of the centre of Riga (e.g., Central Market).
 Take care of your personal belongings and avoid unlit streets late at night.

 |General contact number for the emergency services||112|